knoepdan/CyberSecRappi/specialTopics/ImportantTools.md

     - https://www.cert.at/en/downloads/software/software-densityscout
     - e.g: `.\densityscout.exe -p 0.1 -o C:\Temp\results.txt C:\pathTo\System32`
         - suspicious files are on top (below 0.1 is suspicious for a system32 folder, see website)
+- "PECmd.exe" > (Windows, Zimmerman Tools)
+    - Analyzes the "Prefetcher" and spits out a csv file that can be analyzed.
+        - Prefetcher is windows component that optimizes startup time and program starts.
+It keeps a log of which programs are started.
+    - example `.\PECmd.exe -d "C:\PrefetchDir" --csv OutputDirHere -q`

 ### Debugging etc.